At the Autonomy Project, we don’t believe in freedom that leaves people behind. Liberation is collective — if it’s not for all of us, it’s not real.

 That isolation benefits the system.
 Because if we see ourselves as separate, we don’t rise up together.

 At AP, we flip that narrative.
 We actively weave connections between communities, movements, and struggles.
-We believe intersectionality isn’t a buzzword — it’s survival.
+We believe intersectionality isn’t a buzzword, it’s our very survival.
 Our liberation depends on seeing how our fates are tied together and acting like it.

 How We Practice Collective Liberation